chaitanyavb-502/ML-mini-project/README.md

    - `Other Approaches`: Contains other approaches we explored.

 3. **Project Documentation**
-    - contains all the relevant latex files, images, pdfs, etc.
+    - Contains all the relevant latex files, images, pdfs, etc.

 ---